lukejpreston/xunit-viewer/README.md

 ### Options

-View this with `xunit-view --help`
+View this with `xunit-viewer --help`

 Option | Action | Type
 ---|---|---